Bamboofungus/OpenCV-DAM-System/README.md

 ## Introduction

 This project implements an easy to set up Drosophila Activity Monitoring (DAM) system using OpenCV and a low spec 1 FPS camera.
 It was commissioned by a sleep study lab in University of Tsukuba, Japan.
+Its is able to analyze both a camera stream and a video file passed to it as arguments.

 Video used to test program: https://drive.google.com/file/d/1qktrlR4CitGu-efn7M3S3IUm1zbLW9oH/view?usp=sharing